-Bowel disorders are increasing in Australia today and their treatment is increasingly sophisticated.
+Bowel diseases are increasing in Australia today and their treatments are increasingly sophisticated.
 Bowel diseases have a significant impact on a person’s entire health.
-Nurses are therefore crucial in ensuring patients with bowel disease have the best health outcomes possible.
+Nurses are, therefore, crucial in ensuring patients with bowel disease have the best health outcomes possible.
 Attend this conference and update your knowledge about:

 Get Event Alerts Set a reminder email for this event

 Success!
 You have successfully subscribed to receive updates for

 The Ins and Outs of Bowel Disease Conference!

 Introducing The Gut

 The gut microbiome, a collection of trillions of mostly bacterial microorganisms, is increasingly being recognised as an integral part of the body.
 More is being revealed about this forgotten organ, especially in relation to the interplay between the gut and health.
 This introductory session will explain what helps and what hinders the development of the gut microbiome.
 It includes:

 How is the gut microbiome connected to health?